amitkgupta/amitkgupta.github.io/source/_posts/2014-06-30-app-placement-in-cloud-foundry-diego-a-classical-optimization-problem.markdown

 comments: true
 categories:
 ---

+I work on [Cloud Foundry](http://docs.cloudfoundry.org/).
+It's a large collection of separate yet related projects, tools, and services, but at the heart of it, it's a [Platform-as-a-Service](http://en.wikipedia.org/wiki/Platform_as_a_service).
+It gives application developers the ability to write their code using whatever languages or frameworks they want, and then easily:

+- **deploy** it,
+- **run** it,
+- **scale** it horizontally and vertically,
+- **bind external services** to it (e.g. a database),
+- **expose** it to a private newtork or the wider web, and
+- **map DNS routing** to it dynamically.

-I work on the Cloud Foundry [Diego](https://github.com/cloudfoundry-incubator/diego-release) team.
-Diego started as a rewrite of the DEA in Go, but by the time I joined it had evolved into a ground-up rearchitecture of the core service.
+I work specifically on [Diego](https://github.com/cloudfoundry-incubator/diego-release), a project that started as a rewrite of one of the existing Cloud Foundry components, namely the DEA, in Go (hence "Diego"), but evolved into a ground-up rearchitecture of the core service.
 Our team's fearless leader [Onsi Fakhouri](https://twitter.com/onsijoe) recently [gave a talk](https://www.youtube.com/watch?v=1OkmVTFhfLY) explaining the Diego rewrite.
 Seriously, watch that talk, it might literally be *the* best engineering talk you'll ever see.

-Onsi talks about the problems associated with having the Cloud Controller responsible for knowing about all the apps on all the DEAs and orchestrating the placement of newly started apps.
-I thought it'd be fun to introduce some of the key players in the Diego architecture and explain how Diego solves the app placement problem by modelling it as a sort of classical **constrained optimization problem**.
+Onsi talks about the problems associated with having a single component, namely the [Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng), responsible for knowing about all the apps currently running on all the application executors, known as [Droplet Executation Agents](https://github.com/cloudfoundry/dea_ng) or DEAs for short, and orchestrating the placement of newly started apps on a DEA.
+I want to introduce some of the key players in the Diego architecture and explain the new approach that Diego takes to solve the app placement problem, and to illustrate all this I thought it'd be fun to model the app placement problem as a sort of classical **constrained optimization problem**.

 <!--more-->

 In what follows, I actually describe a slightly idealized version of Diego.
-For instance, I take in account the desire to balance apps across multiple clusters of hosts (which are usually physically isolated from one another in some way) to ensure higher availability, which Diego doesn't currently do.
+For instance, I take into account the desire to balance apps across multiple clusters of hosts (which are usually physically isolated from one another in some way) to ensure higher availability, which Diego doesn't currently do.
 I'll refer to these clusters as Availability Zones (AZs) to borrow a term from AWS, but everything that follows is IaaS-agnostic.

 Caveat: These are just my own musings, but I hope this provides an enjoyable little glimpse at how parts of Diego and Cloud Foundry work, along with links to some of our code repositories, documentation, and simulation tools so you can learn more if you're so inclined.